 We continually seek to develop enhancements to our current test offerings and additional diagnostic tests that requires us to devote considerable resources to research and development.
 We may face challenges obtaining sufficient numbers of samples to validate a genomic signature for a molecular diagnostic product.
-After launching new products, we still must complete studies that meet the clinical evidence required to obtain reimbursement.
+We must provide sufficient clinical validity and utility studies that meet individual payer evidence requirements to obtain reimbursement.
+Even after launching new products, we must complete additional studies that meet the clinical evidence required by individual payers to obtain reimbursement.
 Moreover, we may experience delays in the development and introduction of new products due to the effects of the current COVID-19 pandemic.